raprayoga/pintro-payment-login/README.md

 ## About The Project

-This application is a Dashboard vue student app in desktop and mobile view
+This application is a Login page to payment app

-You can visit the app [here](https://phone-book-project-git-develop-raprayoga.vercel.app/) too.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>